Altimeter’s Top Digital Trends for 2020

 The Growing Trust Deficit

 One by one, trust in customer channels has been degrading under unchecked parasitic forces.
 The explosion of robocalls has ruined the effectiveness of telemarketing.
-What should otherwise be a useful—even necessary support call—between a customer and business often go ignored.
+What should otherwise be a useful—even necessary support call—between a customer and business often goes ignored.
 According to Consumer Reports, 70% of Americans don’t answer their phones when they don’t recognize the incoming number.

 No doubt, you’re feeling this.
 The building of confidence between brands and consumers through trusted platforms—from the start to the end of the sales funnel—should be a significant part of the digital strategist’s agenda in 2020.